Pylons/pyramid_cookbook/docs/auth/jwt_auth.rst

 2. Token is sent back to user/front end website
 3. Each subsequent request from the "front end" sends this token as a header
 4. API server then evaluates the JWT (checks it has not expired, and that it can be decoded with a secret)
-5. If all OK Pyramid can then grant access to `protected view <https://docs.pylonsproject.org/projects/pyramid/en/latest/glossary.html#term-permissions>`_ with this JWT.
+5. If all is OK Pyramid can then grant access to the `protected view <https://docs.pylonsproject.org/projects/pyramid/en/latest/glossary.html#term-permissions>`_ with this JWT.